 - Students trace it heavily with a dark crayon.

-1. I had pre-drawn the grid on the watercolor paper, but the students had to trace it heavily with a dark crayon.
-Afterwards, they painted each rectangle a different color.
-I had them use my liquid watercolors in spill-proof cups to speed up the process.
+- Next, they paint each rectangle a different color.
+I recommend liquid watercolors in spill-proof cups to speed up the process.

-3. After about 20 minutes of leaf printing, I set up a station with one plate of black acrylic paint and one with white.
-I wiped any excess paint off the hands, and the students made hand prints on the watercolor paper.
+- After about 20 minutes, set up a station with one plate of black acrylic paint and one with white.
+Wipe off any excess paint off the hands, and the students make handprints on the watercolor paper.
 The hands were flipped for the bottom row to make a checker pattern.